BOARD OF DIRECTORS

 Dr. Susan Bisson

-BOARD MEMBER, APPOINTED, 2025-2026Dr.
+SECRETARY, APPOINTED, 2025-2026Dr.
 Susan Bisson is the Digital Learning and Libraries Coordinator for Watertown Public Schools.

 Susan has always been an early adopter.
 She recognized the educational possibilities that technology generates after receiving an iPad cart through a grant when she was a fourth grade teacher.